Buidhe Bheinn from Loch Hourn

 Follow the unclassified road for around 35km to its end.
 The road is of single track and progressively narrows the further along it is travelled.
 Just before arriving at Kinloch Hourn, the road drops steeply and twists as it tries to avoid the river coming out of Loch Coire Shubh.

 A car-park has been made from reclaimed land near the end of the road, just before which is the house, b&b and courtyard café of Lochhournhead.
-You are obliged to pay to park (which at time of writing was £2.50 for a day).
+You are obliged to pay to park using an honesty box (£5 for a day, 2026).

 2. Buidhe Bheinn